mongodb/mongo-c-driver/src/libbson/doc/bson_md5_t.rst

 Description
 -----------

 bson_md5_t encapsulates an implementation of the MD5 algorithm.
-This is used in OID generation for the MD5(hostname) bytes.
-It is also used by some libraries such as the MongoDB C driver.

 .. only:: html